bioinfo-arctic/FSK2053/Spring_2025/Phylogenetic_Inference.md

 ggmsafile<- "C:/Users/marei5443/OneDrive - UiT Office 365/Dokumenter/Scientist, UiT/Teaching/FSK-2053_Data_Science_and_Bioinformatics/2025/myAlignment.fasta"
 ggmsa(ggmsafile, 300, 350, color = "Chemistry_NT", font = "TimesNewRoman", char_width = 0.5, seq_name = TRUE) +
     geom_seqlogo() +
-    geom_msaBar()  # see alignment in colurful format.
+    geom_msaBar()  # see alignment in a neat, colorful format.
 ```

-Once you are done with alignment, next step is making the phylogenetic
-tree from those alignment.
-This follwing function converts a multiple sequence alignment
-object to formats used in other sequence analysis packages.
-Benefit of
-this is that you can directly proceed to other packages without reading
-the input again.
-Here we will convert msa object into DNAbin object reqired by paclakge ***ape***.
+Once you are done preparing the alignment, the next step is to make the phylogenetic tree from the alignment.
+The following function converts a multiple sequence alignment object to formats used in other sequence analysis packages.
+The benefit of this is that you can directly proceed to other packages without reading the input again.
+Here, we will convert an msa object into a DNAbin object required by the ***ape*** package.

 ```
 alignment_dnabin <- msaConvert(alignomega, type= "ape::DNAbin")